Carlosbenitez/ReactPortfolio/README.md

 ## Credits

-I would like to give a lot of credit to my TA Leigh Tracey she helped me so much understand the concepts needed for this assignment.
-Also my tutor Phil Loy gave me a lot of pointers with React.
+I would like to give a lot of credit to my TA Leigh Tracey she helped me Link my navbar to the rest of my page.
+Also my tutor Phil Loy gave me a lot of pointers with React and how to make the project modular.